If you're a bookworm, there's no place like Northern England and the Scottish Borders region to stoke your literary wanderlust.

-After her death in 1943 she left her 14 farms (including Yew Tree Farm pictured below) and 4,000 acres in the care of the National Trust, helping to preserve much of the land that now makes up the Lake District National Park.
+After her death in 1943, she left her 14 farms (including Yew Tree Farm pictured below) and 4,000 acres in the care of the National Trust, helping to preserve much of the land that now makes up the Lake District National Park.
 And just recently the whole area was designated a UNESCO World Heritage Site.

 Potter’s favourite place for a walk was the exceptionally scenic Tarn Hows.
 Today you can follow in her footsteps on a 1.5 mile (2 km) path leading around the small lake.
 To see her artworks up close, visit the Beatrix Potter Gallery in the quaint, postcard-perfect village of Hawkshead.
-Or to meet Peter Rabbit and other characters, visit the family-friendly World of Beatrix Potter in lovely Bowness-on-Windermere.
+Or to meet Peter Rabbit and other characters, visit the World of Beatrix Potter in lovely Bowness-on-Windermere.

 Speaking of children’s books, a visit to the Lowther Castle may remind you of The Secret Garden.
-Though the castle has no connection whatsoever to the book, a walk through the castle’s ‘lost gardens’ will set your imagination wild with its nearly hidden trails and overgrown plants clinging to cottage walls.
+Though the castle has no connection whatsoever to the book, a walk through the castle’s "lost gardens" will set your imagination wild with its nearly hidden trails and overgrown plants clinging to cottage walls.

 The village of Whitby looks peaceful at first sight.
 Yet it was Whitby Abbey that inspired Bram Stoker's Gothic masterpiece Dracula.
-Perched high on a clifftop, the haunting ruins of this 13th century abbey dominate the skyline.
+Perched high on a clifftop, the haunting ruins of this 13th-century abbey dominate the skyline.
 For an impressive panoramic view, follow the 199 steps from the village up to the cliffs.

-And, of course, Yorkshire is the birthplace of the tragically short-lived Brönte sisters.
+Of course, Yorkshire is best known as the birthplace of the tragically short-lived Brönte sisters.
 A drive through the windswept moorlands and dales of this region is certain to evoke scenes of Wuthering Heights.

-Are you a book lover?
 All Nordic Visitor travellers receive a lovely booklet containing our staff’s own hand-picked attractions and local travel tips.
 It’s a great addition to any home library or coffee table after a wonderful journey through northern Britain.